 My student is also going to court for the same incident.
 Can the campus proceedings be delayed until the conclusion of the criminal process?

-In a case where criminal charges related to the alleged Code of Student Conduct violation(s) are pending against a charged student, upon the charged student’s request, a reasonable delay shall be granted to secure the advice of legal counsel except in the case of Interim Restrictions.
+In cases where criminal charges related to the alleged Code of Student Conduct violation(s) are pending, a reasonable delay may be granted.
+Delays may be granted to any party at the discretion of the Case Administrator(s).

 My student’s case was dropped in court.
 Will it also be dropped by the University?

 The University conduct process is separate from the criminal/court process.
 Disciplinary action at the University will normally proceed during the pendency of criminal proceedings and will not be subject to challenge on the ground that criminal charges involving the same incident have been dismissed or reduced.